henry-ds/customer-purchase-prediction/README.md

 Random Forest achieved strong predictive performance and identified key drivers of customer purchase behavior.

 Key insights include:
-*⁠  ⁠Customer behavior is influenced by multiple factors, not a single metric
+*⁠  Customer behavior is influenced by multiple factors, not a single metric
-*⁠  ⁠Past purchasing activity and income level are strong predictors
+*⁠  Past purchasing activity and income level are strong predictors
 *  ⁠Website engagement alone does not guarantee conversion

 ## Business Implications